deislabs/bindle/README.md

 The word "bindle" means a cloth-wrapped parcel, typically of clothing.
-In popular U.S. culture, hobos were portrayed as carrying bindles represented as a stick with a handkerchief-wrapped bindle at the end.
+In popular U.S. culture, hobos were portrayed as carrying bindles represented as a stick with a handkerchief-wrapped bundle at the end.
 Also, it sounds cute.